 Core block credit and English LIT block credit are specific types block credit which may be accepted for use in the core curriculum, general education, or areas of study requirements of a General Studies degree.

-Core block credit is a transfer course which counted as a core curriculum class at a public Texas institution where it was originally taken.
+Core block credit is a transfer course which counted as a core curriculum class at a public Texas institution where it was originally taken, but does not have a TTU equivalent.
 State law requires that such courses fulfill the same core requirement at any other public Texas institution, so core block credit is permitted in a General Studies degree.
-Core block credit appears on your TTU transcript as the course department followed by CORE.
+Core block credit will often (but may not always) appear on your TTU transcript as the course department followed by CORE. (ex: BIOL CORE)